acg2176/bloomclinic/README.md

 # bloomclinic
-## Sinatra app
+## Description
 This is web application created for a Teletherapy practice called the Bloom Clinic.
 Clients can sign in as users, schedule appointments through the app, update their appointments and also cancel them.
+Built in Sinatra.

 ## Install Instructions and Usage: